initpy/go-book/interfaces.rst

 They simply say: "if something can do *this*, it may be used *here*".

-Also, take note that types implementing a given interface do so by simply implementing the methods specified by the interface, they don't claim that they implement the methods.
+Also, take note that types implementing a given interface do so by simply implementing the methods specified by the interface, they don't explicitly claim that they implement that interface.

 Similarly, an interface doesn't specify or even care which types implement it.
 Look how ``Men`` made no mention of types ``Student`` or ``Employee``.